- Summer Jobs Program: Further Evidence of The Government of Canada’s Ideological Approach Toward Religious Charities

 Here is an attestation that has been used by other organizations in their paper filing that you may choose to use (or amend as below) in your application:

 On the basis of conscience, we are unable to express the words that the Minister has required in the Applicant’s Guide.
-We are, however, able to attest that “we support all Canadian law, including Charter and human rights law.”
+We are, however, able to attest that “we support all Canadian law, including human rights law.”
 We believe the Minister does not have the jurisdiction under law to compel us to make a statement that conflicts with our conscience rights under the Charter.
 Nor does the Minister have the right to compel speech as a condition of receiving a financial benefit from the government of Canada.
 We respectfully decline to make a statement that is inconsistent with our fundamental personal beliefs about the value of life and the right to life under section 7 of the Charter.
 Please confirm that you will accept our application with the above-noted statement in substitution for the statement set forth in the online application process and in the Applicant’s Guide.

 Please feel free to make this sample attestation applicable to your organization.
 For example, you may want to amend it as below:

 On the basis of religious conscience, we are not prepared to express the words that the Minister has required in the Applicant’s Guide.
-We attest that we are committed to upholding our obligations under all Canadian law, including Charter and human rights law.”
-We believe the Minister does not have the jurisdiction under law to compel someone to make a statement or adopt a belief, especially one that conflicts with our [religious] conscience under the Charter as a condition for receipt of funding).
+We attest that we are committed to upholding our obligations under all Canadian law, including human rights law.
+We believe the Minister does not have the jurisdiction under law to compel someone to make a statement or adopt a belief, especially one that conflicts with our religious conscience under the Charter as a condition for receipt of funding.
 Nor does the Minister have the right to compel speech as a condition of receiving a financial benefit from the government of Canada.
 We respectfully decline to make a statement that is inconsistent with our fundamental constitutionally protected personal beliefs including those about the value of life and the right to life under section 7 of the Charter, and about the freedom of religion as guaranteed in s.
 2(a).
 Please accept our application with the above-noted statement in substitution for the statement set forth in the online application process and in the Applicant’s Guide.

 When you send in your application, send it by registered mail so that the government has to sign that they received the documentation.